grimasod/json-to-vue/README.md

 ]
 ```

-Each "child" will be displayed in a HMTL element, a div by default.
+Each child will be displayed in an HMTL element, a div by default.
 So the above example would create 2 divs.
-To set the element type, just add the "element" proprty.
+To set the element type, just add the `element` property.
 For example:

 ```